Tottenham Hotspur Shirt History

 On the subject of their new home, the impressive turquoise third jersey from 2018/19 is filled with an imprinted graphic that is inspired by the outside of it.
 The Nike logo used is also one more common in the 90’s.
 However, not every Nike alternate shirt has been a success, with disappointing efforts coming in the form of the 2022/23 away top and the 2021/22 third kit.

-Nike struck a whopping 15-year-deal with the Lilywhites in 2017, so there is at least a decade more of Nike branded Spurs shirts to come.
+Nike struck a whopping 15-year-deal with the Lilywhites in 2017, so there is at least a decade more of Nike-branded Spurs shirts to come.

 2012 – 2017 – Under Armour

-With it being their last season at the beloved White Hart Lane, Tottenham supporters will always have a special place in their heart for the 2016/17 Under Armour home kit.
+With it being their last season at the beloved White Hart Lane, Tottenham supporters will always have a special place in their hearts for the 2016/17 Under Armour home kit.
 It was white with navy colour blocks on either of its shoulders and it also had gold touches to its sleeve cuffs and neckline.
-In fact, gold became the theme of the campaign, as the navy away shirt also had striking gold features and the third top was predominately gold with navy pinstripes.
+In fact, gold became the theme of the campaign, as the navy away shirt also had striking gold features and the third top was predominantly gold with navy pinstripes.

 A classic alternate jersey from this era is the 2014/15 away top – it was black with yellow pinstripes running down its centre.
 It’s side panels and sleeve cuffs were also yellow.